Policy and Advocacy

 Federal Level Legislation

-Office of Small Farms Establishment Act
+Office of Small Farms Establishment Act (Booker, Strickland)

 AIM supports - Would establish an Office of Small Farms within USDA, which would be tasked with ensuring that small farms, ranches, and forest operations have full access to USDA programs.